 Tata Power has taken up number of income generation activities.
-The Rural BPO by Mannat Foundation (a trust promoted by Tata Power) at Khopoli, Maharashtra has made 213 rural educated youth employable with annual earning of approximately Rs 1.56 crore.
+The Rural BPO by Mannat Foundation (a trust promoted by Tata Power) at Khopoli, Maharashtra has made 213 rural educated youth employable with annual earnings of approximately Rs.
+1.56 crore.
 An additional 532 youth were provided with skill development training and are ready to be employable.

 A total of 324 farmers have been supported for agriculture and sericulture.
 Self-Help Groups (SHG) were formed by women members in village.
 The leaders have been trained on management of the SHG, Income Generation Trade and linking with government for financial support.
 89 SHGs comprising 1,480 members have saved approximately Rs.
 12 lakh.

 Mr. Balaraja Bhat, Head-Belgaum Plant, Tata Power, said, "Tata Power believes in the philosophy of improving quality of life of the communities living in and around its area of operations.
 It's heartening to note the acceptance of these programmes by the people and further motivates us to design more such programmes.
 We are committed to being a 'neighbour of choice' for the communities in and around our areas of operations."